-The reasons that could have explained these differences include the ease of access to healthcare, more robust systems of administering vaccines, and improved cold-chain systems in urban locations.
+(The reasons that could have explained these differences include the ease of access to healthcare, more robust systems of administering vaccines, and improved cold-chain systems in urban locations.
 On the other hand, the rural environment has been challenged in the aspect of the lack of uniform supply of vaccines, lack of sufficient healthcare centers, lack of effective community health education, and the likelihood of cold-chain interferences.
 Such discrepancies may influence the efficiency of the HPV immunization programme in Nigeria overall and slack the goal of providing equal cervical cancer prevention.
-These results draw attention to the fact that it is necessary to address logistical, infrastructural, and behavioral determinants limiting the measures against vaccine coverage and immune response in rural populations.
+These results draw attention to the fact that it is necessary to address logistical, infrastructural, and behavioral determinants limiting the measures against vaccine coverage and immune response in rural populations.) this paragraph should be included within the discussion not a conclusion.

 Recommendations

+The recommendations are too long, it is necessary to be summarized in at least 3-4 lines

 Enhancement of the Rural Immunization Infrastructure: The government and the public health organizations are intended to enhance healthcare infrastructure and avail good cold-chain facilities in the rural communities.
 The storage facilities in which the vaccines are kept have to be checked and assessed regularly in order to make sure that the immunogenicity is not lost as well as the vaccines remain in their potent state.
 Enhanced Community-Based Outreach: door to door immunization, school based programmes, mobile clinics should be intensified in order to promote the rural vaccination programmes.
 These efforts will enhance accessibility and more so in the case of adolescent girls who are the central subjects of HPV vaccination.